braintree/braintree_rails_example/README.md

   ```

 3. Copy the contents of `example.env` into a new file named `.env` and fill in your Braintree API credentials.
 Credentials can be found by navigating to Account > My User > View Authorizations in the Braintree Control Panel.
 Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).
+*Note:* These environment variables are needed to run this app, even if you do not have credentials.
+Follow this step and leave the default values from `example.env` if you intend to work only with the unit tests.

 4. Start rails: